 Executive functions are thought to be regulated by the frontal lobes of the brain.

 restless or uneasy

 While many people get fidgety at the dentist, people with ADHD can exhibit this behavior simply by being bored.

 Sarcasm is a form of implied meaning, and often lost on young children.

 without thought or careful consideration

-Lack of sleep or food can be a cause of temporary impulsive behavior in children.
+Lack of sleep or proper nutrition can be a cause of temporary impulsive behavior.

 exactly as it is written or spoken